How to Run a Virtual Recruiting Event That’s as Good — or Better — Than an In-Person One

 The type of event you’re hosting should also determine the technology you use.
-The LinkedIn recruiting team has used a variety of tools and solutions — including LinkedIn Live and video conferencing platforms —depending on factors like whether they want to engage candidates in conversation or give a presentation.
+The LinkedIn team has used a variety of tools and solutions for their virtual recruiting events — including LinkedIn Live and video conferencing platforms —depending on factors like whether they want to engage candidates in conversation or give a presentation.

 “We've used a bit of everything,” Lauren laughs.

 Step 2: Get specific about your target audience